fasih7/rhz-register/README.md

 2. The `dist` folder contains the production build
 3. Deploy the contents to your preferred hosting service

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

 ## 📄 License